nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 .. option:: CONFIG_ASSET_TRACKER_V2_APP_VERSION - Configuration for providing the application version

    The application publishes its version number as a part of the static device data.
 The default value for the application version is ``0.0.0-development``.
-To configure the application version, set :option:`CONFIG_ASSET_TRACKER_V2_APP_VERSION` to the desired ``app-version``.
+To configure the application version, set :option:`CONFIG_ASSET_TRACKER_V2_APP_VERSION` to the desired version.

 .. option:: CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM - Configuration for enabling the use of custom cloud client ID